Ladies, join us THIS Friday, August 23 at 6:30P

 GOOD FRIDAY

-Mark your calendar for Good Friday, where we’ll be flowering the cross—This is an intentional act of reflection and reverence.
+Mark your calendar for Good Friday, where we’ll be flowering the cross from sunrise to sunset (7A-7P).
+This is an intentional act of reflection and reverence.
 Each campus will have a cross and flowers outside, where you and your family can participate in this beautiful tradition throughout the day.
 You’re also welcome to bring your own flowers to share in this special moment together.

 EASTER aT CITYHOPE